Large-Amplitude Steady Electrohydrodynamic Solitary Waves with Constant Vorticity: Introduction

 the dimensionless measure $\gamma$ of $\omega$ is given by

 The structure of the paper is organized as follows.
 In Section \ref{025section2}, we reformulate the free boundary problem into the forms suitable for further analysis and state the main results.
 Section \ref{025section3} formulates the problem as a nonlinear operator equation in an appropriate Banach space and examines the associated linearized operators.
 Section \ref{025section4} is devoted to establishing the existence theory for both small-amplitude solutions (see Theorem \ref{006theorem7.1}) and large-amplitude solutions (see Theorem \ref{006theorem7.4}).
 In Section \ref{025section5}, we present several qualitative results that facilitate the analysis of the global bifurcation structure and culminate in the proof of Theorem \ref{006theorem7.9}.
-Finally, the Appendix \ref{025appendix A} contains supporting lemma and technical theorem.
-In Appendix \ref{025appendix B}, we present detailed explanations of the portions of the proof that were previously omitted for brevity.